Generative Recorder - Vision-based fallback

 You can choose this option if you prefer centralized processing for improved performance and minimal impact on local device performance.

 • Local sanitization: The sanitization of screenshots happens directly on your device before any image is sent for AI analysis.
+This process is handled entirely by the Recorder package running on the device.

 You can choose this option if your organization prioritizes local data handling, regulatory compliance, or restricted network environments.